OTooleMichael/orca/readme.md

 - "coordination" / "core" + "dynamic"
 - brandable / unique
 - multi-purpose: non-data and non-product limited (can also be used as company name for general contracting, plus binding in adjacent ppl's projects like e.g. marketing-alex)

+## How Run?
+- (get a mac)
+- get warp
+- get orbstack
+- clone repo
+- docker-compose up
+- (yet to come:) xxx run task-3
+- you should see task-server-b, which hosts task-3 to ask cerebro to run it.
+- this should trigger cerebro to run the upstream dependencies in correct order.
+Those taskss partially being managed by a different server (task-server-a).

 ## Mission Plan: